Electricity Laws and Incentives in California

 The El Dorado County Air Quality Management District (EDC AQMD) offers rebates of up to $599 to residents toward the purchase or lease of a new zero emission vehicle (ZEV) or partial-ZEV, as defined by the California Air Resources Board.
 To qualify, vehicles must be owned or leased for at least three years within El Dorado County.
 For more information, including eligibility requirements, see the EDC AQMD Grants and Incentives website.

-Electric Vehicle (EV) Charging Station Incentive Program Support
+Electric Vehicle (EV) Charger Incentive Program Support

 Single Port Level 2 $5,000 None